yasminagavalda/channels-app/README.md

 This repository contains an API that provides DDBB Channels and Contents.

-If you download this folder, do first npm install.
+If you download this folder, do first `npm install`.

-To run this code do npm start.
+To run this code do `npm start`.

+To run unit tests do `npm run test`

 There are three different enpoints depending if you want information about channels or contents: